Edward W. Pattison: Career

+Early political involvement

 Pattison opposed U.S. involvement in the Vietnam War, and in 1968 he supported Eugene McCarthy for president.
 Pattison was an unsuccessful candidate for delegate to that year's Democratic National Convention.

 In 1969, Pattison was the successful Democratic candidate for Rensselaer County Treasurer.
 He was reelected in 1972, and served from 1970 until resigning in 1974.
 A charter change approved by the voters of Rensselaer County eliminated the treasurer's position in favor of a chief financial officer appointed by the county executive, but it provided that the incumbent treasurer could complete the term to which he had been elected in 1972.

 Pattison was the unsuccessful nominee for the United States House of Representatives in 1970, losing to incumbent Carleton J. King.
 In 1973, he was the unsuccessful nominee for Rensselaer County Executive, a new position created by the county's charter change.
 He lost to Republican William J. Murphy, who served from 1974 until 1985.